zenml-io/zenml/docs/book/how-to/model-management-metrics/track-metrics-metadata/attach-metadata-to-an-artifact.md

 When using `log_metadata` with an artifact name, ZenML provides flexible options to attach metadata to the correct artifact:

+1. **Using `infer_artifact`**: If used within a step, ZenML will use the step context to infer the outputs artifacts of the step.
+If the step has only one output, this artifact will be selected.
+However, if you additionally provide an `artifact_name`, ZenML will search for this name in the output space of the step (useful for step with multiple outputs).
-1. **Name and Version Provided**: If both an artifact name and version are provided, ZenML will use these to identify and attach metadata to the specific artifact version.
+2. **Name and Version Provided**: If both an artifact name and version are provided, ZenML will use these to identify and attach metadata to the specific artifact version.
-2. **Name Only, Within a Step**: If only a name is provided and `log_metadata` is called within a step, ZenML will try to locate the corresponding output artifact within the step and attach the metadata to it.
-If an output with the provided name does not exist in the step, check scenario 3.
-3. **Name Only, Outside a Step**: If only a name is provided and `log_metadata` is called outside a step, ZenML will attach metadata to the latest version of the artifact.
-4. **Artifact Version ID Provided**: If an artifact version ID is provided directly, ZenML will use it to fetch and attach the metadata to that specific artifact version.
+3. **Artifact Version ID Provided**: If an artifact version ID is provided directly, ZenML will use it to fetch and attach the metadata to that specific artifact version.